UniversalDependencies/UD_Indonesian-PUD/README.md

 README FROM UI
 ==================

-A reseach team from Universitas Indonesia (UI), proposed a revision to Indonesian PUD in 2019 and 2020.
+A reseach team from Universitas Indonesia (UI) proposed a revision to Indonesian PUD in 2019 and 2020.

 A description of how the treebank were manually revised by UI  in 2019 can be found in: